cdesgrange/cdesgrange.github.io/research.md

   <p align="center">
   <img src="/fig/HD95086_overview.png" height="220" >
   <br>
-  [Composite image of the HD 95086 system]
+  </i> Overview of the HD 95086 system.
+This is a composite image with in pink the outer belt resolved by ALMA (Su et al. 2017) and in yellow the exoplanet b seen by VLT/SPHERE (Chauvin et al. 2018).
+  <br> Figure from Desgrange et al. 2022.</i>
   <br>
   </p>